The Senior Phase Program at MIC

-The year leading up to the IB Career-related Program is important because it gives students the opportunity to prepare for what is to come.
-Students are aware of the program format and requirements to allow a smooth transition from Year 10 into the IBCP in Year 11.
-To this end, Year 10 at MIC provides students with exposure to key experiences from the IBCP.
+The first year of Senior Phase is important because it gives students the opportunity to prepare for what is to come.
+Students are aware of the program format and requirements to allow a smooth transition from Year 10 into the final years of school in Year 11 and Year 12.

-- Year 10 students spend a morning a week in a diverse range of community service activities.
-Students gain the benefit of helping the community as well as exposure to the idea of Service Learning.
+- Year 10 students spend a morning a week in a diverse range of community service activities where they gain the benefit of helping the community.

-- The Year 10 community service program is arranged by the school, however students are encouraged to develop their own ideas for helping the community.
+- The Year 10 community service program is arranged by the school, however students are encouraged to develop their own ideas.

 - This is a valuable time where the Senior Phase community comes together on a weekly basis.

-- Seminar is a useful platform for allowing students to explore concepts that will be part of their IB Career-related Program, such as ethical dilemmas and case studies and community issues (school, local, national, global).
+- Seminar is a useful platform for allowing students to explore concepts such as ethical dilemmas and case studies and community issues (school, local, national, global).